vrsekdev/vrsekdev-framework/docs/blazor-communication-foundation/authorization.md

 }
 ```

-Also, you it can be added onto class/interface, which then requires authentication for all methods declared inside that class/interface
+Also, `AuthorizeAttribute` can be added onto class/interface, which then requires authentication for all methods declared inside that class/interface

 ```csharp
 [Authorize]